 ...
 The strictest rules must be introduced on the use of the national language in the non-Russian republics of our union, and these rules must be checked with special care.
 There is no doubt that our apparatus being what it is, there is bound to be, on the pretext of unity in the railway service, unity in the fiscal service and so on, a mass of truly Russian abuses.
-Special ingenuity is necessary for the 1 Lenin, CW, XXX, pp. 163-4.
-(Italics mine.) struggle against these abuses, not to mention special sincerity on the part of those who undertake this struggle.
-A detailed code will be required, and only the nationals living in the republic in question can draw it up at all successfully.1
+Special ingenuity is necessary for the struggle against these abuses, not to mention special sincerity on the part of those who undertake this struggle.
+A detailed code will be required, and only the nationals living in the republic in question can draw it up at all successfully.